Our vision is to provide a happy, caring and engaging environment where children become confident learners and develop skills for life.

 They also need to bring a change of socks and trainers.

-Years 3 - 5 are on a block of football at the moment so if they want to bring football boots they can, but always have trainers just in case the field is too muddy/wet.
+Years 2/3 are on a block of gymnastics, but please bring outdoor kit just in case the hall isn't free.
+Year 4/5/6 are on either football/netball/tag rugby so if they want to bring football boots they can, but always have trainers just in case the field is too muddy/wet.
 I am happy if they wear dark gloves.
-PLease can they always bring a carrier bag to put muddy trainers in.
+Please can they always bring a carrier bag to put muddy trainers in.

 Unfortunately due to the time of year we haven't always got the option of the hall so unless it is raining we will try to stay out.